Tham Luang cave rescue

-In June 2018, a junior association football team became trapped in Tham Luang Nang Non, a cave system in Chiang Rai province, northern Thailand.
+In June 2018, a junior football team became trapped in Tham Luang Nang Non, a cave system in Chiang Rai province, northern Thailand.
 Twelve members of the team, aged 11 to 16, and their 25-year-old assistant coach entered the cave on 23 June after a practice session.
 Shortly after they entered, heavy rainfall began and partially flooded the cave system, blocking their way out and trapping them deep within.

 Efforts to locate the group were hampered by rising water levels and strong currents, and the team were out of contact with the outside world for more than a week.
 The cave rescue effort expanded into a massive operation amid intense worldwide public interest and involved international rescue teams.
-On 2 July, after advancing through narrow passages and muddy waters, British divers John Volanthen and Rick Stanton found the group alive on an elevated rock about 4 km from the cave mouth.
+On 2 July, after advancing through narrow passages and muddy waters, British divers John Volanthen and Rick Stanton found the group alive on an elevated rock about 2 km from the cave entrance.

-Rescue organisers discussed various options for extracting the group, including whether to teach them basic underwater diving skills to enable their early rescue, to wait until a new entrance to the cave was found or drilled or to wait for the floodwaters to subside by the end of the monsoon season several months later.
+Rescue organisers discussed various options for extracting the group, including whether to teach them basic underwater diving skills to enable the earliest possible rescue, to wait until a new entrance to the cave was found or drilled, or to wait for the floodwaters to subside by the end of the monsoon season several months later.
+The final strategy was for each boy to be fitted with an oxygen mask and sedated, then brought to the cave entrance by divers.
 After days of pumping water from the cave system and a respite from the rainfall, the rescue teams worked quickly to extract the group from the cave before the next monsoon rain, which was expected to bring additional downpours on 11 July.
 Between 8 and 10 July, all 12 boys and their coach were rescued from the cave by an international team.

 The rescue effort involved as many as 10,000 people, including more than 100 divers, scores of rescue workers, representatives from about 100 governmental agencies, 900 police officers and 2,000 soldiers.
-Ten police helicopters, seven ambulances, more than 700 diving cylinders and the pumping of more than one billion litres of water from the caves were required.
+Ten police helicopters, seven ambulances, more than 700 diving cylinders and the pumping of more than 1000000000 L of water from the caves were required.

-Saman Kunan, a 37-year-old former Royal Thai Navy SEAL, died of asphyxiation during an attempted rescue on 6 July while returning to a staging base in the cave after delivering diving cylinders to the trapped group.
+Saman Kunan, a 37-year-old former Royal Thai Navy SEAL, died of asphyxiation on 6 July while returning to a staging base in the cave after delivering diving cylinders to the trapped group.
 The following year, in December 2019, rescue diver and Thai Navy SEAL Beirut Pakbara died of a blood infection contracted during the operation.
+Following the rescue, cave-diving was incorporated into the training regimen for Thailand's Navy SEALs to better prepare them for similar emergencies.